rezanikfal/Tutorials/Angular-help-Routing.md

 { path: '/home', component: home }
 ```
 ### RouterLink VS HTML href
 _routerLinkActive_ applies a class  on the activated link (like making the activated link BOLD).
-Since the link is "/" it applies to all routes so we should us _routerLinkActiveOptions_ as follows:
+Since the link is "/" it applies to all routes so we should us _routerLinkActiveOptions_ as follows (it looks like __PathMatch:'fill'__):
 ```htm
 <a
   class="ui item"